botpress/documentation-v12/docs/messaging/botpress-webchat.md

 ```

 ### Changing Website Button
 Most developers change the default webchat button which comes pre-packed in Botpress.
-This is the button that appears on your website (in the bottom right corner) when you embed your chatbot onto your website.
+This is the button that appears on your website (in the bottom right corner) when you integrate your chatbot onto your website.
 This common styling change is usually applied to adopt a button which fits into the website theme.
 If you would like to change the default Botpress button, pass the `hideWidget` key to your `init` function.
 By so doing, the default chat button will not show up on your website.

 ```html
 <script>